 Handling Retries and Back-off Attempts with JavaScript Promises

-Promises are an invaluable abstraction around ‘eventual’ results within asynchronous operations.
-I recently had the need to be able to retry a Promise-based action in the event of a failure.
+Promises are an invaluable abstraction around ’eventual’ results within asynchronous operations.
+I recently needed to retry a Promise-based action in the event of a failure.
 It turned out to be very easy to implement such a process using simple recursive constructs.

-Initially I only required the ability to retry a desired amount of times, before eventually failing if still unsuccessful.
-You can see how easy it was to describe this problem in Promise-form within the function below.
+Initially, I only required the ability to retry a desired number of times before eventually failing if still unsuccessful.
+You can see how easy it was to describe this problem in Promise form within the function below.

 const retry = (retries, fn) =>

-However, what I eventually required was the ability to ‘back-off’ and provide an increasing grace-period between the operation attempts.
-Again, it was very easy to describe this within a Promise as shown below.
+However, what I eventually required was the ability to ‘back off’ and provide an increasing grace period between operation attempts.
+Again, it was very easy to describe this within a Promise, as shown below.

 const pause = duration => new Promise(res => setTimeout(res, duration));